ray-project/ray/doc/source/train/distributed-pytorch/migration-guides.rst

             )
             ray_trainer.fit()

-        The earlier version of our LightningTrainer API was constraining, reducing the users' ability to manage the internal training function.
+        This version of our LightningTrainer API was constraining and limited the users' ability to manage the training functionality.

-        We're pleased to introduce the new unified TorchTrainer API, which offers enhanced transparency, flexibility, and simplicity.
-This refined training function aligns closely with standard PyTorch Lightning scripts, ensuring users have complete control and customization options.
+        We're pleased to introduce the newly unified TorchTrainer API, which offers enhanced transparency, flexibility, and simplicity.
+This API is more aligned with standard PyTorch Lightning scripts, ensuring users have better control over their native Lightning code.

         .. code-block:: python